Podcast Microphone Setup: How to Setup a Mic & Record High Quality Audio

 Choosing the Right Microphone

 The foundation of a good podcast recording lies in the microphone itself.
-Two main types exist:
+Two main types of microphones exist:

 - Condenser Microphones: Highly sensitive, capturing a wide range of frequencies and nuances.
 Ideal for studio settings with controlled environments.